Chang Jiang (motorcycle)

 Chang Jiang (長江 (长江, Cháng Jiāng)) is the transcribed brand name of motorcycles that were once manufactured by the China Nanchang Aircraft Manufacturing Company.
 It takes its name from the Chang Jiang River, also known as the Yangtze or, in English, the Long River.

 CJ750

-The CJ750 motorcycle is based on the original 1956 Soviet IMZ (Irbitski Mototsikletniy Zavod) M-72 which itself was derived from the earlier German 1938 BMW R71.
+The CJ750 is based on the 1956 Soviet Irbitski Mototsikletniy Zavod (IMZ) M-72, which was derived from the earlier German 1938 BMW R71.
 Nearly all of them have sidecars.
-They are often erroneously referred to as BMW "replicas" when, in fact, they are derivatives of the IMZ M-72.